PyWPS/pywps-workshop/05-GRASS.md

 ## Note

-You can have a look at the `grassbuffer.py` process, for your inspiration.
+You can have a look at the `grassbuffer.py` process (located in the process folder of pywps-flask), for your inspiration.